Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 ## Block

-A Block in Convex is collection of transactions submitted simultaneously by a Peer.
+A Block in Convex is a collection of transactions submitted simultaneously by a Peer.

 Unlike Blockchains, a Block in Convex does *not* contain a hash of the previous block.

 A Block must be digitally signed by the proposing Peer to be valid for inclusion in consensus.

 ## Blockchain

-A system that maintains an appendable sequence of Blocks where each block contains a cryptographic hash of the previous block (and hence its integrity can be validated recurively all the way back to the original block).
+A system that maintains an appendable sequence of Blocks where each block contains a cryptographic hash of the previous block (and hence its integrity can be validated recursively all the way back to the original block).

 Technically, Convex is not a blockchain because Blocks are not required to contain a hash of any previous Block.
 This gives Convex a technical advantage because Blocks can therefore be handled in parallel and re-ordered by the higher level Consensus Algorithm after creation.